royc0003/AOC2025/README.md

 Another attempt lol.
 Hopefully I complete them before end of the year.
 This almost feels like yearly resolution that's always incomplete.

 https://adventofcode.com

-Also, honestly, a way to detox from the use of AI.